simvue-io/integrations/.github/PULL_REQUEST_TEMPLATE/new-nonpython-connector-template.md

 - **Link to Documentation PR**: [Provide a link to a Pull Request in the Documentation repo, where the `Integrations` and `Examples` pages have been updated to include your Connector]
 - **Link to Docker Container**: [Provide a link to a Docker container which contains the simulation software being tracked and some examples of your Connector in use]

+## Links to Issues
+[Provide links to any issues which have been raised or resolved due to this PR]

+## Comments
+[ Add any other comments about this PR here]

 ## Checklist
 - [ ] Code corresponds to the guidelines set out in the Contributing.md document
 - [ ] Connector inherits from the generic `WrappedRun` class